CodeURJC-DAW-2019-20/webapp14/README.md

 ### Algorithm or advanced query

-Cause the website is product sale related.
-An evaluation system will be implemented, so that the search can be carried out taking into account the ratings (best rated first).
+Cause the website is product sale related, an evaluation system will be implemented, so that the search can be carried out taking into account the ratings (best rated first).
 The application also shows a pannel personalized for each user where recommended products can be found (based on the products bought by the user).
+Users, depending on the purchases they have made, will receive a panel with customized products for them.
+For this to work we will use the category of products in the transaction list of each user.